matzko/wp-db-backup/readme.txt

   This may prevent you from emailing the backup file because it's too big.

 1. Select how you'd like the backup to be delivered:
-* Save to server : this will create a file in /wp-content/backup-*/ for you to retreive later
 * Download to your computer : this will send the backup file to your browser to be downloaded
 * Email : this will email the backup file to the address you specify